-What Can a Handyman Do in Temecula, California?
+What Can a Handyman Do Without a License in Temecula, California?

 In Temecula (Riverside County), most handyman work is legal without a California contractor license only when each job is $500 or less in total (labor + materials) and the work does not require a licensed contractor classification.
 Once any single project is over $500, or you’re advertising/contracting to do work that falls under a CSLB license classification (especially electrical, plumbing, HVAC, or structural), you generally must hold the appropriate California contractor license and bonding/insurance requirements apply.
 You will also typically need a City of Temecula business license to operate, even if you’re exempt from CSLB licensing.